Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Known Issues

-Firmware in 2022, but fixed some time before 2024
+Firmware since May 2024

-GPX
+Run detection

+Alphas - watch / app and the actual data

+- Temporal delay affecting position vs speed

 ### Summary

-Choose an Airoha watch, set it up properly
+Choose an Airoha watch, set it up properly.

-Use  windsurfing (or other) activity profile, or recommended application
+Use speedsurfing, not windsurfing

 Be mindful of the pitfalls when exporting and importing sessions.
 Use FIT.